 Smoke rises from the Wallow Fire in the Apache-Sitgreaves National Forest, Ariz.

-Chaplain Kevin Deegan prays for COVID-19 patient Pedro Basulto while on a video call with the patient's daughter, Grace, at Providence Holy Cross Medical Center in the Mission Hills section of Los Angeles.
+Chaplain Kevin Deegan prays for COVID-19 patient Pedro Basulto while on a video call with the patient's daughter, Grace, at Providence Holy Cross Medical Center in the Mission Hills section of Los Angeles, Thursday, Nov.
+19, 2020.
 "These video calls have been a lifeline for families," said Deegan.
-"It can be emotionally exhausting and very draining, but it is also an honor to be a bridge for the family."
+"It can be emotionally exhausting and very draining, but it also an honor to be a bridge for the family."

 Farm worker Jorge Americano receives the Pfizer-BioNTech COVID-19 vaccine on his arm, which bears a tattoo depicting Jesus, at Tudor Ranch in Mecca, Calif.